 “Honnold rehearses big free-solos on rope first.
 He commutes up and down cliffs with gear in order to work for entire days on small tricky sections.
 He memorizes long sequences of complex movement like a clever middle-schooler memorizing Pi to a hundred decimal places…In the final weeks, Honnold told me, he climbed a particularly smooth stretch about 500 feet up, on rope, five times in a row with only his feet, no hands.”

 “If I put a 2-by-4 on the ground and asked you to walk across it, how many of you guys could do that?
 You could all do it, because you’d focus on the board.
 But what if I took the same 2-by-4 and it put it 10 stories up, stretched between 2 buildings?
 Then it’s hard to focus on the board, because you’re focused on your fear of falling.
 Focus on your goals.
-Don’t be distracted by your fears.
+Don’t blet your fears distract you.
 Concentrate on the 2-by-4 and we’ll get it done.”

 Final amazing fact: it took Honnold only 3 hours and 56 minutes to free solo the approximately 3000 feet of El Capitan.

-Update: in a very cool development, a film called Free Solo has been made about Honnold’s efforts (note, this has nothing to do with Star Wars :).
-It’s rather incredible and vertigo-inducing, and here’s a preview of the film: What if He Falls?
+Update: In a very cool development, there is now film a film about Honnold’s climb: Free Solo.
+Note, this has nothing to do with Star Wars 🙂 It’s rather incredible and vertigo-inducing, and here’s a preview of the film: What if He Falls?
 The Terrifying Reality Behind filming “Free Solo.”